decsys/decsys/docs/docs/users/webhook/configuration.md

 Remember, you can always go back to edit or delete webhooks.
 This flexibility allows you to modify your webhook configurations as your survey needs change or evolve.

+### How to Test a Webhook in Preview Mode

+Testing a webhook in preview mode is crucial to ensure it functions as expected.
+Here's how to do it:

+1. **Initiate Preview Mode:** After setting up your webhook, click preview.

+2. **Trigger the Webhook:** Navigate through the survey and a notification will pop up for the pages that are set up to trigger the webhook.

+3. **View the Notification:** Once the webhook is triggered, a notification will appear.
+This is an indication that the webhook has been successfully activated.

+4. **Access the JSON Payload:**
+   - The notification will display the JSON payload that the webhook sends.
+   - This payload contains the data that is transmitted to the specified URL when the webhook is triggered.
+   - For more information about JSON and its structure, [click here](#). //TODO

+5. **Export the Webhook Data (Optional):**
+   - Use the "Export Webhook" button if you wish to save or analyze the webhook's data externally.
+   - This feature is useful for record-keeping or further technical inspection of the webhook's performance.

+By following these steps, you can effectively test and verify the functionality of your webhook in a controlled environment before deploying it in a live survey.